mattsedlar/Nap_Stalking/README.md

 The __scrape.R__ script parses the content for each report identified in the __access.R__ (some modification necessary), converts each to a data frame, then binds them together.

-There's a little bit of cleaning before it gets to the __cleaning_script.R__ script because the parsed content is difficult to read.
-Finally it gets written to a csv file in the data folder.
+There's a little bit of cleaning before it gets to the __cleaning_script.R__ script because I wanted to use write.csv at the end and have it semi-presentable. __cleaning_script.R__ was written before all of this and reads that csv, originally output from a scraper I built for OutWit Hub.

 ## Getting tidy data from the OutWit Hub data